leap-stc/leap-stc.github.io/book/guides/vscode_remoteSSH_guide.md

 ```

 and it should just work!
 If configured correctly, `leap.2i2c.cloud` should not ask you for a password.

-If it asks for a password, please verify that your access token and public keys are valid and consistent across platforms and try again.
+If the CLI asks for a password, please verify that your access token and public keys are valid and consistent across platforms and try the previous steps again.
+Keep in mind this test has to only work once, and it is not necessary to ssh into JupyterHub via CLI once you confirm this works once.

 ## Open LEAP Pangeo on VSCode